 The continued growth of the pipe coating industry requires and relies upon successfully bridging the current disconnect and working together to deliver quality applied coatings.

 With recent increased state and federal regulations such as the Pipes Act of 2016 and the public’s increased awareness of pipelines as provided by the media, end-users, and engineers have been pressured to increase their knowledge and control of the pipe coating application.
 This has resulted in an ever-expanding level of specifications, standards, and detailed processes.
-The level of inspection, and the comprehension of coatings inspectors, has also seen tremendous growth, with training programs such as those from NACE and SSPC (now unified as AMPP).
+The inspection level and the comprehension of coatings inspectors has also seen tremendous growth, with training programs such as those from NACE and SSPC (now unified as AMPP).